poggit/virion/spec.md

 If the consumer is a plugin with main class `a\b\c\Main`, the antibody is `a\b\c\libs\${virion.antigen}`.

 #### Sharable
-If a namespace item with fully-qualified name `a\b\c\D` of a virion is "sharable", across all compatible or incompatible versions of this virion where a namespace item with the fully-qualified name `a\b\c\D` exists, the corresponding items in such versions must be pairwise functionally identical, and must not reference or otherwise depend on any non-shareable namespace items of the same virion.
+A PSR item with fully-qualified name `a\b\c\D` of a virion is "sharable" if across all compatible or incompatible versions of this virion where a namespace item with the fully-qualified name `a\b\c\D` exists, the corresponding items in such versions must be pairwise functionally equivalent, and must not reference or otherwise depend on any non-shareable namespace items of the same virion.
 Sharable namespace items are not to be shaded, and can be used as mutually compatible type hints.

+In version 2.0, sharable is only defined for PSR items.
+This definition may be extended to other namespace items in future compatible versions of this specification.

 #### Sharable namespace
 The "sharable namespace" of a virion